phoi5675/end-to-end-self-driving-cars/benchmark/readme.md

 # Description
 a simple benchmark program for trained model.

-this benchmark will run 10 tests, each test ends when the vehicle collides with obstacles;traffic lights, guardrails, etc...
+this benchmark will run test for 10 times, each test ends when the vehicle collides with obstacles;traffic lights, guardrails, etc...

 it will calculate moved distance in meters, and the result will be printed when all test is finished.